17 Drug Management

 “A Veterinary Feed Directive (VFD) is a written (nonverbal) statement issued by a licensed veterinarian in the course of the veterinarian’s professional practice that authorizes the use of a VFD drug or combination VFD drug in or on animal feed.”
 The VFD is a component of law managed by the FDA that strives to limit antibiotic use in food-producing animals appropriately.
 As of January 1, 2017, the law was expanded to control use of antibiotics that are medically important for humans when provided to animals in food, even if that animal is not itself intended for food.

 The law is changing over time as there are currently some contradictions.
 For example, only approved drugs can be used in a VFD but for some of the minor species, such as fish, there are few to no drugs available.
 While the rules are generally applicable to major species, veterinarians must be aware of rules and the need for antibiotics in minor species as well.
 Minor species, in this context, are any non-human animals other than cattle, horses, swine, chickens, turkeys, dogs, and cats.
 The FDA provides guidance regarding use of VFD drugs in minor species.
+The lack of approved drugs for minor species will be an ongoing concern for us as veterinarians, as our hands are tied if there are no approved drugs and neither we nor our clients can find a suitable alternative.
+The FDA published warning letters in December 2023 that could lead to legal action against pet stores and websites that sell medications that contain antimicrobial agents that are important in human and veterinary medicine.
+These primarily are antibiotics supplied for pet fish and caged birds.

 *